Celebrating 10 years in business, Len joins us to recount the foundation story of The Depanneur.

 Len Senater 31:21

-Yeah.
-And I guess at that, at the time, when that was written, clearly that was a problem, I guess bite size is not an issue.
+and I guess at that, at the time, when that was written, clearly that was a problem.
+I guess bite size is not an issue.
 But

-maybe that’s that Oh, that was before Doug Ford too.
-So that was way,
+you name you.
+That's that Oh, that was before Doug Ford too.
+So

 Len Senater 31:30